 What is a LaTeX editor?

 Still don’t get what this is all about?
 In simple terms, LaTeX (pronounced Lay-tek), is a markup level text editing tool that separates the word formatting from the content entry task.
 Quite similar to HTML in its formatting, LaTeX is one of the most commonly used text editor in the academia.
-For people who have to deal with scientific papers and publishing, with a lot of mathematical equations thrown into the mix, LaTeX text editors are quite the industry standards.
+For people who have to deal with scientific papers and publishing, with a lot of mathematical equations thrown into the mix, LaTeX text editors are pretty much the industry standard.

 These tools allow users to define formatting of text before hand through markup-level instructions and once the content is inserted, the document is ready to be exported as a PDF or any other file format.
 Mathematical equations are exceptionally handled by these editors and they were the primary reasons leading to its development in the first place.

-TeXmaker is one of the most popular, open-source, multi-platform solution to LaTeX editing.
+If you like using open-source apps, TeXmaker is one of the most popular, open-source, multi-platform solution for LaTeX editing.
 This tool is available for all major platforms and possesses features that make a great case for any LaTeX text editor.
 To get started with TeXmaker, its configuration window allows users to set-up all the basic settings of their LaTeX document before starting work on it.

 TeXmaker also allows users to set-up the spell-checking and other document layout settings through the ‘Quick start’ window.
 The ‘Structure View’ allows users to streamline their documents into separate sections, labeling each one in the process.
 Inserting Tables, Math formula, cross-references, pictures, etc is pretty straightforward with TeXmaker.